 About

 Hi there, I’m Hanna!
 I am a Registered Psychotherapist (Qualifying).
 I hold a Masters of Arts in Counselling Psychology from Yorkville University as well as a Bachelor of Arts in Psychology from the University of Guelph.
-As a therapist, my passion lies in helping clients lead balanced, meaningful lives.
-I strive to ensure individuals feel safe, supported and heard by providing an empathetic and non-judgmental environment.
+I also have years of experience working in the foster care environment.
+This experience has taught me the impacts that trauma and abuse can have on the body, as well as how these experiences can shape our behaviors years later.
+As a therapist, I strive to understand how past experiences shape my client's current emotions, feelings and behaviours.

-I am deeply committed to providing a collaborative, individualized approach that honors each person’s unique needs and experiences.
-By working together with clients, I aim to empower them to navigate life's obstacles, develop healthier coping mechanisms, and find greater fulfillment.
-My goal is to support each person’s journey toward emotional wellness and lasting, positive change.
-I have a special interest in working with anxiety, relationship issues, self-esteem and ADHD.
-I also have a strong background working with youth/teens and am passionate about helping them navigate many of the unique challenges they face in their early adulthood.
+I understand the importance of working together with my clients to best support them.
+I value collaboration and feedback in our work together.
+I am passionate about providing my clients with the tools to develop healthier coping mechanisms and find greater fulfillment.
+I have a special interest in working with anxiety and trauma, as well as relationship and self-esteem issues.
+I also have a strong background working with youth/teens and am passionate about helping them navigate many of the unique challenges they face.

 Office Tour